 Our grateful thanks to :

-John Amess, upon whose excellent document this page is based
+John Amess RIP, upon whose excellent document this page is based

 Stevenage Museum, for permission to use material previously published in the book Aspects of Stevenage